 The Maize and Blue won the first meeting between these two teams 28-24 with a walkout win in the 1988 Holiday Bowl.
 Jamie Morris led the way with a huge day on the ground and the game was won off a clutch TD catch by John Kolesar.

-The Crimson Tide exacted their revenge in the 1997 Outback Bowl, winning a defensive battle by the score of 17-14.
+The Crimson Tide exacted their revenge in the 1997 Outback Bowl at New Year, winning a defensive battle by the score of 17-14.

 Fast forward to the 2000 Orange Bowl, a game that is considered to be one of the best games in postseason history.
 It thrust a kid named Tom Brady into the spotlight after he lit up the SEC Champion Crimson Tide in his final, and best, game at Michigan.
 Brady brought the Wolverines back from being down 14 points, twice, and won an overtime thriller 35-34 when Alamaba missed a game-tying extra point.